 Magnesium Supplementation for Fibromyalgia

-Used topically as a spray or gel means you can massage it directly onto painful areas and for many sufferers this gives instant relief or enjoy a soak in a warm Epsom salt bath to help give you a peaceful night’s sleep.
+Used topically as a spray, lotion or gel means you can massage it directly onto painful areas and for many sufferers this gives instant relief or enjoy a soak in a warm Epsom salt bath to help give you a peaceful night’s sleep.
 When you consider what might be depleting the levels of magnesium in your body, it’s estimated that only 20 to 50% of magnesium is absorbed in your body so it might be worth taking a supplement as a precautionary option.

-Not all supplements are created equally and you will benefit from one that is easily absorbed form such as magnesium citrate.
+Not all supplements are created equally and you will benefit from one that is in an easily absorbed form such as magnesium citrate.
 It’s advisable to seek advice from a Nutritionist or your Doctor before taking a supplement to make sure there are no contra-indications with medications or health concerns.
 Some forms of magnesium supplements may cause nausea, diarrhea or other less common side effects.

 My personal favorite as a fibromyalgia treatment option is Natural Calm, from Natural Vitality, a pleasant tasting powder that can be taken at intervals throughout the day to give 325 mg of magnesium in 2 teaspoonfuls.
 It’s advised that you start off with a quarter of a teaspoon and build up gradually.

 If you’re looking for Home Remedies for Fibromyalgia look out for our Health and Well being Workshops at the clinic or call into our Support Group to find out more, we look forward to seeing you.